Darcy-C/modb/docs/Api.md

         This operation only replaces the old value pointer with the new value pointer. quick recap: Data object holds the pointer.

+    ### vacuum

+    `return`

+    : *int* - the freed file size in bytes

+    do vacuum to the database file, the freed file size will be returned.

+    !!! note "Benefit"

+        the only benefit of calling this `vacuum` method is your freed disk space if possible

+    !!! tip "Technical details"

+        after this operation, the database file should be vacuumed, that is to say, the un-used space will be freed.
+        recap: `update` and `delete` will make un-used space.

+        The procedure as follows:

+        1. make a new empty file
+        2. init the file as database
+        3. traverse current opened database while moving any valid data to the new database file
+        4. replace the old database with the new one

+    !!! warning

+        since this operation makes copy, please only do when it's really really needed.